Lazard

-Lazard Inc. (formerly known as Lazard Ltd and Lazard Frères & Co.) is a financial advisory and asset management firm that engages in investment banking, asset management and other financial services, primarily with institutional clients.
+Lazard Inc. (formerly known as Lazard Ltd and Lazard Frères & Co.) is a multinational financial advisory and asset management firm that is headquartered in the United States.
+The firm engages in investment banking, asset management and other financial services, primarily with institutional clients.
 It is the world's largest independent investment bank, with principal executive offices in New York City, Paris and London.

 Lazard was founded in 1848 and operates from 41 cities across 26 countries in North America, Europe, Asia, Australia, and Central and South America.
 The firm provides advice on mergers and acquisitions, strategic matters, restructuring and capital structure, capital raising and corporate finance, as well as asset management services to corporations, partnerships, institutions, governments and individuals.

 History

 Early years

 On July 12, 1848, three French brothers, Alexandre Lazard, Lazare Lazard, and Simon Lazard, founded Lazard Frères & Co. as a dry goods merchant store in New Orleans, Louisiana.
 By 1851, Simon and two more brothers, Maurice and Elie, had all moved to San Francisco, California, while Alexandre moved to New York.
 With the Gold Rush in full swing, the brothers traded in gold between San Francisco and Western Europe.

 In 1854, Alexandre Lazard moved to Paris, France, where he opened an office to complement the U.S. business.
 The firm began advising the French government on gold buying.
 In 1870, the firm continued to expand its international operations, opening an office in London as well.

 The name "Lazard Frères" means "Lazard Brothers" or "the Brothers Lazard" in French.
 It refers to associations of the Lazard brothers to form various financial services institutions with world-wide offices and investments.